Aitia-IIOT/ah5-docs-java-spring/docs/serviceregistry/manuals/temperature-http-demo.md

 **2. Celsius info:**
 The only difference with the Kelvin info is the service definition name (celsius-info) and the interface (GET tp2.greenhouse.com:8080/celsius/query).
 All the other registation data will remain the same.

-The request will look like this:
+So the request will look like this:

 ~~~
 curl -X 'POST' \